neoneye/SpecificationPattern/README.md

 * CharacterSetSpecification - for ensuring all characters in a string are of a certain kind, eg. all digits
 * CountSpecification - for ensuring that a string/array isn't too long or short
+* EmailSpecification - decide if an email is valid or not
 * PredicateSpecification - if you don't want to subclass you can use this and instead provide a closure
 * RegularExpressionSpecification - useful for string matching